upf-gti/hdre.js/README.md

  * Header size                              ```1 byte```
  * ...
  * Maximum luminance                        ```4 bytes```
- * Data type (8,16,32 bits)                 ```2 bytes```
+ * Data type (UInt, Half Float, Float)      ```2 bytes```
- * Flags                                    ```1 byte```
+ * Values for Spherical Harmonics (9 coef)

 ### Pixel data

-The maximum size of a texture stored in HDRE is 512x512 pixels.
-Each mipmap level is stored using half the size of the previous level.
-In case of a 512x512 float environment (32.76MBs):
+The maximum size of a texture stored in HDRE is 512x512 pixels **per face**.
+Each prefiltered level is stored using half the size of the previous one.
+In the case of a 512 HDRE (32.76MBs):

-* 0: 512x512
+* EP0: 512x512
-* 1: 256x256
+* EP1: 256x256
-* 2: 128x128
+* EP2: 128x128
-* 3: 64x64
+* EP3: 64x64
-* 4: 32x32
+* EP4: 32x32
-* 5: 16x16
+* EP5: 16x16

-Note: Faces stored individually removing empty spaces present in cubemap mapping.
+Note: Faces are stored individually, removing existing empty spaces when using cubemaps.

 ## Use